contributed by Iain Lancaster

-The answers to this vary dramatically and can have a huge impact on each and every student.
+The answers here vary dramaticallym and can have a huge impact on each and every student.

 Let’s start with the obvious line of answers. “everyone goes to school,” or “everyone needs an education in this day and age.”
 Though there is a certain amount of truth to these cliched responses.
 But if one of these “‘cuz everyone does it” answers is the best reason a young person can present for attending school, it’s no wonder these same kids do not engage and simply do school because school is the done thing.